YasinEl/mzRAPP/README.md

 core of a BP are not considered.
-If there is more than one NP matching to a single BP, BPs corresponding to the same molecule but other isotopologues (IT) are considered to choose the NP leading to the smalles IT ratio error as compared to the predicted IT-ratio.
+If there is more than one NP matching to a single BP, BPs corresponding to the same molecule but other isotopologues (IT) are considered to choose the NP leading to the smalles relative IT ratio bias (as compared to the predicted ratio; see figure 3) as compared to the predicted IT-ratio.

 <div class="figure">